negabaro/loop-youtube/README.md

 ↓

-paste url you want to loop Youtube Video and click "Search button"
+paste url you want to loop Youtube Video and click `Search` button

 ↓